March 1, 2017

 - LifeSIGNS – LifeSIGNS is the user-led voluntary organisation raising awareness about self-injury.

 - National Self-Harm Network – A survivor-led organisation, who are committed campaigners for the rights and understanding of people who self-harm.
-The site is currently under refurbishment but it still has a fact sheet of self help distractions available.
+Includes fact sheet of self help distractions available.

 - Self injury Support (formerly Bristol Crisis Service for Women) – a national organisation that supports girls & women affected by self-injury or self-harm: provides TESS text and email support; Women’s Self-injury Helpline; information & publications about self-injury; self-injury training courses for professionals; supports self-injury self-help groups

 - The Calm Zone: Self Harm – The Campaign Against Living Miserably is targeted at young men aged between 15-35.
 The campaign offers help, information and advice via a phone and web service.
 Anyone, regardless of age, gender or geographic location can call the line.